topofocus/active-orient/namespace.md

 ```

 After row 80, the namspace is changed to "TG" (TimeGraph).
-This should provide a service to
-store data in a structured manner.
-The logic is defined in 'model/tg' located in our project-directory-tree.
-Refer to the example-section to get some hints, what can be defined there.
+The example provides a gem as well.
+Just
+»require 'orientdb_time_graph'« and call »TG.connect« to include it properly.

+The code above shows how to integrate the classes within the structure of the project.
+The difference is the placement
+of the model-files.
+With the gem, they are located in the root-directory of the gem.
+The other approach looks in the model-directory of the project (model/tg).

-At last, we have to switch to the object-layer, where we want to define the working-classes.
+Befor we start, we have to switch to the object-layer, where we want to define the working-classes.
 Their
 logic is defined in model-files in 'model'.

 ```ruby